RajSDE/VideoChatWebApp/README.md

     or

     You can clone it to your Github Account by executing the code below in your system terminal.
+(Ignore this step, If you have already downloaded)
 ```bash
   git clone https://github.com/AyeRaj/VideoChatWebApp.git
 ```